-Student-Staff Liaison Committee (SSLC) Meetings Before the SSLC meeting
+Student-Staff Liaison Committee (SSLC) Meetings

+Before the SSLC Meeting

-- 1. Join the Class Reps 2021/22 Microsoft Teams group. - 2.
-Make sure to complete your self-directed online training or sign up to a webinar.
+- 1. Make sure to complete your self-directed online training or sign up to an inperson workshop. - 2.
 Read through the Handbook and other resources here. - 3.
 Introduce yourself to your fellow students.

 Although you may think that most of your classmates know who you are, do not take this for granted!
-There are multiple ways of communicating with your fellow students and AUSA recommends using several methods to ensure you reach all students.
+There are multiple ways of communicating with your fellow students and we would recommend using several methods to ensure you reach all students.
 With all methods, remember to introduce yourself, what your role is and what you can help with.
 Here are a few example methods:

 - Messaging students via MyAberdeen

 - Displaying your contact details on MyAberdeen (staff can help with this!)

 - Circulating your contact details through the School admin staff or your programme/course coordinator

-- Whatsapp or Facebook groups
+- WhatsApp or Facebook groups

 - Introducing yourself to students during lectures, tutorials, etc.

 - Study groups

 - Online forums

 Top tip: Be proactive!
 The more active you are, the more likely students and staff will contact you.
 Introduce yourself to your programme coordinator and other relevant staff.
 When staff know you, they may request you to specific questions about some components of the module/course/programme they already plan to change.
 Using the method of communication is up to you.
 Some methods will work in your situation, others will not.
 E.g. Facebook groups might work for small classes but not with larger courses.
 Please note: Due to new data protection regulations passed in 2018, Schools cannot give you your fellow students' email addresses.

-3. Prepare for your SSLC meeting
+4. Prepare for your SSLC meeting